 Here’s how you can create a strong password:

 Simple passwords may be easy to remember, but they are not keeping your information secure.
 Examples of weak passwords are pet names, children’s birthdays, consecutive numbers or the word “password”.
-Check out the most commonly used passwords.

 Instead of using one word that you know you’ll remember, think of a couple words that are personal to you.
 Try to make it something nostalgic or memorable, but never a person’s name.